Comparing k proportions

 In order to identify which series differ, we use the Marascuilo procedure.
 The results are displayed below.

 We see that the two most different series are S2 and S3.
-As S2 is not different from the other series, we conclude that the series that S3 is responsible for the rejection of the H0 hypothesis of the k proportions test.
+We conclude that the important distance between these two series is responsible for the rejection of the H0 hypothesis of the k proportions test.
 The reasons why the S3 production had a better quality should be further investigated.